junit-pioneer/junit-pioneer.github.io/README.md

 * the _jekyll-archives_ plugin does not include collections, so the documentation pages do not show up in archive pages for categories and tags; as a consequence docs should use neither to avoid confusion
 * I found no Gradle Git plugin that would cooperate with worktrees, so I fell back to a (Linux) command line script
 * I found no Gradle Bundle or Jekyll plugin so I fell back to calling commands
+* the `junit-pioneer` directory is not a submodule because that would require a new commit on `grandmaster` every time the site is built

 [jekyll-asciidoc]: https://github.com/asciidoctor/jekyll-asciidoc
 [jekyll-collections]: https://jekyllrb.com/docs/collections/